codementality/docker-for-drupal-development/docs/lessonone.rst

 If you see a `docker-compose.yml` file without a version key, it is a `version 1` docker-compose file.
 This version is considered deprecated.

-`Version 2` is the current recommended format.
+`Version 2` was the second iteration of the docker-compose.yml file.
 It requires that you are running Docker Engine version 1.10.0 or greater.
 To designate a `docker-compose.yml` file as compliant with `Version 2`, you must explicitely include this line in your `.yml` file.

-Recently Docker published a `version '3'` version of the docker-compose file; however since it is new, and not yet supported on TravisCI, we will stick with Version 2 for this workshop.
+The current version of the Docker Compose file format is `version '3'`, with the most recent version being `version '3.7'`.
+We will be using `version '3'` in this tutorial.

+For more information about the different versions, formats and requirements, please refer to the documentation on https://docs.docker.com located at `https://docs.docker.com/compose/compose-file/compose-versioning/`

 3:  Add a `services` key
 ########################